Join the Largest Ostomy Community

 We all heal at different speeds.
 I wouldn't push him at this point, just three weeks out.
 But I'd think that, at minimum, he ought to be moving about, walking to and fro, getting used to his new reality.
 Whatever the "core exercises" are that you mention, stay on him without pushing it.
 As the young boy said to the coyote, 'be gentle with me.'

 I'd say get up and get walking to get everything moving again first.
 Discomfort usually means something isn't right.
 Doing core exercises might be too soon since the wounds are so fresh.
-The body has been sliced and diced and gone thru some pretty traumatic stuff recently, it won't heal nearly as fast as anyone would like.
+The body has been sliced and diced and gone through some pretty traumatic stuff recently, it won't heal nearly as fast as anyone would like.

 Axl

-Thanks for your feedback guys!
+Thanks for your feedback, guys!
 He's been doing daily walks around the block and gets up and around the house when he needs to, so encouraging to hear that that's what he needs right now :)

 I'll do my best to be gentle with him!

 Do you know if he had open or laparoscopic surgery?
-I'm curious what type of program they sent him home with because as others have mentioned the early weeks he is in really comes down to walking.
-Sitting down/standing up.
+I'm curious what type of program they sent him home with because as others have mentioned, the early weeks he is in really comes down to walking, sitting down/standing up.
 I got in trouble for movements like leaning to get utensils out of the dishwasher.
 Couldn't lift anything heavier than a gallon of milk.
-It was only in the past couple weeks I got cleared to walk one of my dogs at a time (I have multiple dogs) and my most recent surgery was mid November.
+It was only in the past couple weeks I got cleared to walk one of my dogs at a time (I have multiple dogs) and my most recent surgery was mid-November.

-Its great you are helping him so well done.
+It's great you are helping him so well done.
 You are a great brother.
 I went through my 3 major surgeries and 4 smaller ones alone lol.

-Reply to crappycolondiaries
+Reply to CrappyColon

 He had open surgery, and they gave him some exercises in a pamphlet to go home with but not really much info as to how much and when he should be doing them.
 Sounds like from what you're saying though we shouldn't be in any rush.
 Good to hear you're back out with your doggos and hope things continue to improve!